Trotz describes the type of player Isles are looking for

 “We want players who are hard to play against and that’s not always physical,” Trotz added.
 “We want them to use their talent and play to their strength and identity.
 If you’re a solid two-way guy, we want to see that.
 Every player can be difficult to play against and that’s what we’re going to try to identify as we go along.
 We’ve got to find out what the player is first.
 We think we know the players.
 But you don’t until you spend a lot of time with them on and off the ice.”

-Trotz, 56, is joining the Islanders after four seasons with the Capitals as he led that franchise to its first Stanley Cup in June.
-He also coached the Predators from that franchise joining the NHL in 1998 until 2014.
+Trotz, 56, is joining the Islanders after four seasons with the Capitals and leading that franchise to its first Stanley Cup in June.
+He also coached the Predators from their joining the NHL in 1998 until 2014.

-He called the challenge of learning a new group of players “invigorating.”
+He called the challenge of learning about a new group of players “invigorating.”

 “It’s exciting, it’s invigorating,” Trotz said.
 “Hopefully, it’s invigorating for the players.
 I loved my time in Nashville.
 I loved my time in Washington.
 I got an opportunity to come to work with Lou on Long Island.
 He showed me some things and I really liked the plan.